 What Information do we obtain from other sources?

-- We may obtain information about you from other sources such as our franchisees, our licensees and suppliers, your employer, your business card, personal recommendations, or our partners such as the Guardian, The Telegraph, and CV Library
+- We may obtain information about you from other sources such as our franchisees, our licensees and suppliers, your employer, your business card, personal recommendations, or our partners such as the Guardian, the ACCA, Reach PLC and CV Library

-What are the purposes and legal bases for our processing?
+What are the purposes and legal basis for our processing?

 We use information held about you in the following ways: